tgoelles/cookiecutter_science/{{ cookiecutter.repo_name }}/README.md

 ```
 make plots
 ```
 in to redo all plots for the publication.
+This runs src/visualization/make_plots.py.
+So add all your final plot functions there.
+The idea is that you can run this command to redo all plots for the publication with one simple command.
+This saves a lot of time during the publication process.

 Use